-If your TV picture momentarily turns snowy or blurry during the month of March, it’s probably from a sun outage.
-This is a natural phenomenon, which occurs twice a year (in the spring and fall).
+If your TV picture momentarily turns snowy or blurry, it’s probably from a sun outage.
+This natural phenomenon occurs twice a year, in the spring and fall.

 During these brief “eclipse” periods — when the receive antenna on the earth, the satellite, and the sun are in direct alignment — the sun’s focused “noise” energy overwhelms the video signal from the satellite.
 Reception becomes degraded and eventually impossible for a brief period of time, usually less than 15 minutes.
+This activity occurs for about two weeks every fall and spring.
 All communications providers using satellites experience this effect.

 When you experience a sun outage on a particular channel, that channel is being affected all over the country.
 What you may experience on a channel is a fuzzy signal, sparkles, or total loss of the channel.
 There is nothing that can be done from a technical standpoint to prevent the sun outage effects.
 Fortunately, however, sun outages are a short-term problem and end when the equinox is over.
 Please contact us if you have any questions or watch the video below for more information.